-Report any cause for concern verbally to the Designated Safeguarding Lead or one of the deputies.
-They will then be asked to record this information on a Cause for Concern form which will be scanned into CPOMS.
+➤ Report any cause for concern verbally to the Designated Safeguarding Lead or one of the deputies.
+If appropriate, they will then be asked to record this information on a Cause for Concern form which will be scanned into CPOMS.

 4. The Designated Staff and Confidential Information